atErik/Transpiler.and.similar.List/List/README.md

 <code><pre>--- BEGIN the Peaceful Open Source License ---

 Transpiler.And.Similar.List : List of transpilers, transcompilers,
-decompilers, etc.
+decompilers, compilers, etc.
 Copyright (C) 2020 Erik T. Ashfolk (atErik at ashfolk dot com).

-Redistribution and use of the software accompanying this license in source and binary forms, with or without modification, are permitted provided that the following eight conditions are met:
+Redistribution and use of this software/data/service/project, accompanying this license in source and binary forms, with or without modification, are permitted provided that the following eight conditions are met:

-1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
+1. Redistributions of software, source code, data, service from this project must retain the above copyright notice, this list of conditions and the following disclaimer.
-2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
+2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution from this software/data/service/project.
-3. Modifications to the source code must retain the above copyright notice, this list of conditions, and the following disclaimer, and may not include further conditions or licensing which go against the spirit of this license.
+3. Modifications to the software, source code, data, service from this project must retain above copyright notice, this list of conditions, and the following disclaimer, and may not include further conditions or licensing which go against the spirit of this license.
+4. This software/data/service/project must not be used to violate (any) human-rights, either directly or indirectly in any form.
+   For-example: This must not be used to violate human-rights in any form in any physical location, written articles, media/video broadacast, or in any form inside cyberspace/Internet.
-4. This software must not be used to cause deliberate harm to any human individual, group, community or country, either directly or indirectly, in any form.
+5. This software/data/service/project must not be used to cause deliberate harm to any human individual, group, community or country, either directly or indirectly, in any form.
-5. This software must not be used to steal from any human individual, group, community, country or earth, either directly or indirectly, in any form.
+6. This software/data/service/project must not be used to steal from any human individual,group, community,country or earth, either directly or indirectly, in any form.
+This must not be used for any type of stealing: spying, data collection, etc without first obtaining written fully-aware & voluntary consent from each individual,person,groups,etc. This must not be used for any type of digital (or physical) jail: Tracking, Monitoring, etc (without each subject's written fully-aware & voluntary consent).
-6. This software must not be used to violate (any) human-rights, either directly or indirectly in any form, neither in any physical location, nor in any form of etherspace/cyberspace/Internet.
-7. This software must not be used by any Military, Military branches, Law Enforcement, Law Enforcement branches, or by any Service/Items provider or supplier for Military or Law Enforcement.
+7. This software/data/service/project must not be used by any Military or branches, Law Enforcement or branches, or by any service/items provider or supplier of/for Military or Law Enforcement.
+Unless an explicit and specific written exception obtained from the copyright holder(s).
-8. This software must not be used by either any Corrupt or Human-Rights Violating (C-o-HR-V) Government(Gov), C-o-HR-V Gov branch offices, C-o-HR-V companies/corporations/businesses, C-o-HR-V organizations, groups, etc Or by any C-o-HR-V private offices, businesses, etc Or by any person working in any of mentioned entity in this section.
+8. This software, documents, data, service, project, etc must not be used by any corrupt-or-Human-Rights-violating (c-o-HR-v) entity or person, for-example: c-o-HR-v Government(Gov), c-o-HR-v Gov branches, c-o-HR-v public offices, Gov/public funded c-o-HR-v companies, corporations, businesses, organizations, groups, etc, c-o-HR-v private offices, companies, corporations, businesses, organizations,groups, etc, Or any human/person/contractor working in/for any of previously mentioned entities in this section.

 DISCLAIMER : THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS", AND ANY EXPRESS OR IMPLIED WARRANTIES,